kign/c4wa/etc/doc/language.md

 thus `c4wa` always attempts to re-use no longer needed (out of scope) variables, if type matches.

-At the end, mapping to WAT names could get complicated; the end result however is WAT code which fully respect block scope for variables and uses only minimal necessary number of `local`'s.
+At the end, mapping to WAT names could get complicated; the end result however is WAT code which fully respects block scoping for variables and uses only minimal necessary number of `local`'s.

 ## Globals